SamHDev/Cloudflare-Record-Updater/readme.md

 Make sure to keep the `'` on either side to make it a valid string.

 #### `service`
-The IP 'grabber' service to use
+*The IP 'grabber' service to use.
 Current services are:
 * ipify

 #### `interval`
-The Interval to query the IP and update records in seconds Can be any number between 1-4294967295.
+The Interval to query the IP and update records in seconds.
+Can be any number between 1-4294967295.
 Either 60, 120 or 300 is recommended for a decent update time.

 #### `names`
-The records to update via cloudflare
+The records to update via cloudflare.
-In the format `<record>.<domain>`
+In the format `<record>.<domain>`.
+For example, the domain `gamersite.tk` has a record `home`, the valid name would be `home.gamersite.tk`.

 #### Example Configs